CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Generate private key and prepare CSR

-Creation of private key and CSR can be completely removed, depends on your need.
-For further steps you need just CSR.
+The creation of a private key and CSR can be removed entirely, depending on your need.
+For further steps, you need just CSR.

 ```yaml
     - name: Generate private key for server